 In essence, drafting helps swimmers to conserve energy.
 They will reap the benefits of the waves created by the lead swimmer, and travel further as a result.
 With this approach, swimmers can use more energy at the end of the race, when being at the front matters most.
 In open water with a natural current, drafting may prove even more beneficial.
 While not applicable in all training situations, especially with teammates, drafting will boost competitive performance.
 After improving this skill, swimmers will carry it over into to the pool.

 After practice drafting, your swimmers will surely have earned the opportunity to warm up with a custom woven towel and a hot meal!

 Even with team-branded custom woven towels at your disposal, staying warm in the water is important.
 Wearing the proper performance apparel is also important.
 There are several critical items every swimmer must keep in their swim bag; and they’re important to their success in or out of the water.

 Full body suits help swimmers maintain warmth, which is crucial.
 Higher end water suits will provide this warmth, without detracting from speed.
 Compression shorts will aid in increasing blood flow to the limbs, which are largely responsible for swimming.

-For student athletes, there’s no better feeling than drying off with a prized custom woven towel.
+For student athletes, there’s no better feeling than drying off with a prized custom woven towel, among the other essentials for the everyday athlete.
 Fortunately, ordering custom woven towels is a simple process, especially when you value your team’s contributions!
-Simply choose a size, provide us with the artwork, and tell us what the towels should be inscripted with.
-Team Towels will do the rest!
+Personalized gifts always make the most touching and appreciated, and custom woven towels are no exception.